 The 25% of the appreciation (or loss) in the price of the home upon sale is returned to Chan Zuckerberg Initiative and re-invested back into a down payment support fund.

-No. The origination price of using the program is hidden in referral fees that the company receives from each transaction when consumers work with agents referred to by Landed.
+Yes and No. The origination price of using the program is hidden in referral fees that the company receives from each transaction when consumers work with agents referred to by Landed.
 Landed utilizes blanket referral agreements with independent Partner Agents in a possible violation of the Sherman Act and RESPA.
 Using Landed referral network means leaving money on the table due to added referral fees and uncompetitive real estate commissions.

 Your review has been successfully received.
 Please allow 24 hours for your review to become available.